-Following graduation from college and Officer Candidates School, James was commissioned as a 2nd LT in the Marine Corps.
+Following graduation from college and Officer Candidate School, James was commissioned as a 2nd LT in the Marine Corps.
 He would spend one year on active duty for training before being released to the reserve component of the Marines.
-James is currently a captain in the Reserves and drills in Minneapolis, MN, with a company of Military Policemen.
+In 2021, James went back on active duty to attend Marine Artillery Officer Basic Course.
+James is currently a Captain in the reserves with 6th Air Naval Gunfire Liaison Company (ANGLICO) and drills in Fort Lewis Washington.
+He is a Firepower Control Team Leader for ANGLICO.
+He is a graduate of Marine Expeditionary Warfare School.

-His personal military awards include the Navy and Marine Corps Achievement Medal, Humanitarian Service Medal, Sea Service Ribbon, and the Navy Battle “E” Ribbon.
+His awards include 2019 University of South Dakota School of Health Sciences Student Leader of the Year, 2018 University of South Dakota Student Veteran of the Year, Navy and Marine Corps Achievement Medal (x2), Humanitarian Service Medal, Sea Service ribbon, Junior Sailor of the Quarter, and the Navy Battle “E” ribbon.

-James attended physical therapy school at the University of South Dakota—Go Yotes!
-James worked as a graduate assistant for USD in the Student Veterans Resource Center, assisting veterans in making the transition from active duty/combat to the classroom setting.
-He volunteered for the university, providing pro bono physical therapy services as well as volunteering for the Special Olympics.
-James served on board the Diversity Health Affairs committee during this time.
-James continued to seek personal growth while pursuing his graduate degree in physical therapy and became certified as a strength and conditioning specialist.
-He completed clinical affiliations at the following: Regional West Medical Center (Scottsbluff, NE); Philip Health Services (Philip, SD); Black Hills Orthopedic & Spine Center (Rapid City, SD); Rapid City Regional Hospital (Rapid City, SD); and the VA Hospital/Traumatic Brain Injury Unit (Minneapolis, MN).
+James attended Physical Therapy school at the University of South Dakota – Go Yotes!
+James worked as a graduate assistant for USD in the student veteran’s resource center – assisting the student veteran to make the transition from active duty/combat setting to the classroom.
+He volunteered for the University providing Pro Bono PT services as well as volunteering for Special Olympics.
+James served on the Diversity Health Affairs committee during this time.
+James continued to seek personal growth while pursuing his DPT degree and became certified as a Strength and Conditioning Specialist.
+He completed clinical affiliations at the following: Regional West Medical Center (Scottsbluff, NE); Philip Health Services (Philip, SD); Black Hills Orthopedic and Spine Center (Rapid City, SD); Rapid City Regional Hospital (Rapid City, SD); and the VA Hospital/ Traumatic Brain Injury Unit (Minneapolis, MN).

-James has a Doctor of Physical Therapy (DPT) degree, and he is a licensed athletic trainer (ATC) and a certified strength and conditioning specialist (CSCS).
-James continues to pursue advanced certifications in orthopedics and sports medicine.
+James is a Doctor of Physical Therapy (DPT), a licensed Athletic Trainer (ATC), and a Certified Strength and Conditioning Specialist (CSCS).
+James continues to pursue advanced certifications in Orthopedics and sports medicine.
+He is registered to sit for the Orthopedic Clinical Specialist exam in February of 2022.

 James is the proud father to his son, Odin James.